mrGoonies/10-python-apps/README.md

 - **guess-that-number**
   - Use of control structure and use of native python libraries such as *random*.

+- **daily-journal**
+  - Import functions from other files.
+  - Using File I/O correctly (automatic closing).

 ## Topics Learned
 1. Enumerate:
     - It is a built-in function that allows you to iterate over a sequence (such as a list, tuple, or string) and obtain both the element and its index on each iteration.
 This eliminates the need to maintain a separate accountant.